gpappasunb/flexspan/README.md

 This extension adds new text formatting markup via user-defined placeholders indicating the sentinel characters to the left and to the right, enclosing a single word or a sentence.

-it should be configured via the `flexspan` metadata key in your document's YAML front matter.
-You can define one or more "filters", each specifying a set of delimiters and the command to be decorate the span element.
+Configure it using the `flexspan` metadata key in your document's YAML front matter.
+You can define one or more filters, each with its own set of delimiters and command to decorate the span element.

 > [!CAUTION]
 >